-- 1. The creation and issue of the Preferred Securities has been authorised by (i) the shareholders' meeting (Junta General Ordinaria de Accionistas) of the Bank, held on 20th April, 2021 and (ii) the meeting of the Board of Directors (Consejo de Administración) of the Bank, held on 2nd February, 2022. - 2.
+- 1. The creation and issue of the Preferred Securities has been authorised by (i) the shareholders' meeting (Junta General Ordinaria de Accionistas) of the Bank, held on 20th April, 2021 and (ii) the meeting of the Board of Directors (Consejo de Administración) of the Bank, held on 28th February, 2024. - 2.
 Except as disclosed in the section entitled "Description of Banco Bilbao Vizcaya Argentaria, S.A.
-Legal Proceedings" on page 95, none of the Bank or any of the Bank's subsidiaries is or has been involved in any governmental, legal or arbitration proceedings (including any such proceedings which are pending or threatened of which the Bank or any of the Bank's subsidiaries is aware) in the 12 months preceding the date of this Offering Circular which may have, or have had in the recent past, a significant effect on the financial position or profitability of the Bank or the Group. - 3.
-Save as disclosed in note 6 on pages 16 to 21 (inclusive) and note 41 on page 36 to the 1Q23 Consolidated Interim Financial Statements, there has been no significant change in the financial or trading position of the Bank and its subsidiaries since 31st March, 2023 and there has been no material adverse change in the prospects of the Bank and its subsidiaries since 31st December, 2022. - 4.
-For so long as any of the Preferred Securities are outstanding, copies of the following documents will be available at www.bbva.com: - (a) the corporate bylaws (estatutos sociales) of the Bank (with an English translation thereof); - (b) the 1Q23 Consolidated Interim Financial Statements, and the Consolidated Financial Statements and Stand-Alone Financial Statements as of and for each of the years ended 31st December, 2020, 2021 and 2022; and - (c) this Offering Circular.
+Legal Proceedings" on page 98, none of the Bank or any of the Bank's subsidiaries is or has been involved in any governmental, legal or arbitration proceedings (including any such proceedings which are pending or threatened of which the Bank or any of the Bank's subsidiaries is aware) in the 12 months preceding the date of this Offering Circular which may have, or have had in the recent past, a significant effect on the financial position or profitability of the Bank or the Group. - 3.
+Save as disclosed in note 6 on pages 12 to 16 (inclusive) and note 42 on page 31 to the Consolidated Interim Financial Statements, there has been no significant change in the financial or trading position of the Bank and its subsidiaries since 31st March, 2024, and save as disclosed in note 7.1 on pages 52 to 56 (inclusive) and note 56 on page 195 to the 2023 Consolidated Financial Statements, there has been no material adverse change in the prospects of the Bank and its subsidiaries since 31st December, 2023. - 4.
+For so long as any of the Preferred Securities are outstanding, copies of the following documents will be available at www.bbva.com: - (a) the corporate bylaws (estatutos sociales) of the Bank (with an English translation thereof); - (b) this Offering Circular.